 Timing of revenue recognition and cash collection may result in billed receivables, unbilled receivables (contract assets), and deferred revenue (contract liabilities) on the Condensed Consolidated Balance Sheet.
 The Corporation's contract assets primarily relate to its rights to consideration for work completed but not billed as of the reporting date.
 Contract assets are transferred to billed receivables when the rights to consideration become unconditional.
 This is typical in situations where amounts are billed as work progresses in accordance with agreed-upon contractual terms or upon achievement of contractual milestones.
 The Corporation's contract liabilities primarily consist of customer advances received prior to revenue being earned.
-Revenue recognized during the three months ended March 31, 2020 and 2019 included in contract liabilities at the beginning of the respective years were approximately \$89 million and \$79 million, respectively.
+Revenue recognized during the three and six months ended June 30, 2020 included in the contract liabilities balance as of January 1, 2020 was approximately \$71 million and \$160 million, respectively.
+Revenue recognized during the three and six months ended June 30, 2019 included in the contract liabilities balance as of January 1, 2019 was approximately \$54 million and \$133 million, respectively.
 Contract assets and contract liabilities are reported in the "Receivables, net" and "Deferred revenue" lines, respectively, within the Condensed Consolidated Balance Sheet.